National Plan and Provider Enumeration System (NPPES)

 • A single large table with one row per enumerated health care provider.

-• Updated monthly with new providers.
+• Updated weekly with new providers.

 • Maintained by the United States Centers for Medicare & Medicaid Services (CMS)